neerajshukla1911/flask-full/README.rst

 .. image:: https://img.shields.io/circleci/project/github/RedSparr0w/node-csgo-parser/master.svg
     :alt: Travis

 Flask-Full is a boilerplate framework on top of flask for developing large api backend applications using flask.
-It has in built support for creating shell commands, celery, websocket, eventlet, mongoengine orm and swagger-ui api docs, sphinx docs.
+It has in built support for creating shell commands, celery, websocket, eventlet, mongoengine orm, swagger-ui api docs and sphinx docs.

 Usage
 -----